ihsan-project/ihsan-android/README.md

 1. Run the fastlane command `AWS_ACCESS_KEY_ID=[ENTER VALUE] AWS_SECRET_ACCESS_KEY=[ENTER VALUE] AWS_CERT_BUCKET=[ENTER VALUE] AWS_BUCKET_REGION=[ENTER VALUE] bundle exec fastlane setup_development`

 ### ngrok to use local instance of api server
 [ngrok](https://ngrok.com/) allows you to create a public tunnel to your local computer.
-This way if you are running the Khatm API server on your computer and it's listening on `http://localhost:3000`, you can create a public tunnel using `ngrok http 3000` and ngrok will provide you a public HTTPS URL that forwards any requests directly to your local server.
+This way if you are running the [Ihsan Hapi API](https://github.com/ihsan-project/ihsan-api-hapi/wiki/Architecture) server on your computer and it's listening on `http://localhost:3000`, you can create a public tunnel using `ngrok http 3000` and ngrok will provide you a public HTTPS URL that forwards any requests directly to your local server.

 1. Open this project in Android Studio and let it sync.
 1. Once complete, you should see a `/local.properties` file in the root of this project